Ruaha National Park

 Ruaha National Park is a national park in Tanzania.
-The addition of the Usangu Game Reserve and other important wetlands to the park in 2008 increased its size to about 20226 km2.
+In 2008, the Usangu Game Reserve and other important wetlands were added to the park, increasing its size to about 20226 km2.

 The park is about 130 km west of Iringa.
 The park is a part of the 45000 km2 Rungwa-Kizigo-Muhesi ecosystem, which includes the Rungwa Game Reserve, the Kizigo and Muhesi Game Reserves, and the Mbomipa Wildlife Management Area.

-The name of the park is derived from the Great Ruaha River, which flows along its southeastern margin and is the focus for game-viewing.
-The park can be reached by car on a dirt road from Iringa and there are two airstrips – Msembe airstrip at Msembe (park headquarters), and Jongomeru Airstrip, near the Jongomeru Ranger Post.
+The park's name is derived from the Great Ruaha River, which flows along its southeastern margin and is the focus of game-viewing.
+The park can be reached by car on a dirt road from Iringa, and there are two Airstrips – Msembe Airstrip at Msembe (park headquarters) and Jongomeru Airstrip, near the Jongomeru Ranger Post.

+Climate

+During the dry season from May to October, the park experiences hot and dry weather with little to no rainfall.
+Temperatures can reach 35 C during the day.
+Night temperatures drop to around 20 C. The vegetation in the park becomes dry, and rivers and water sources dwindle.

-History and wildlife
+History

 Germany gazetted the Saba Game Reserve in 1910.
 British colonial authorities changed the name to the Rungwa Game Reserve in 1946.
 In 1964, the southern portion of the reserve was excised and elevated to full park status.

+Wildlife

+Since 2005, the protected area has been considered a Lion Conservation Unit.

+Other mammals include East African cheetah, African leopard, African wild dog, spotted hyena, Masai giraffe, hippopotamus, African buffalo, greater kudu, lesser kudu, roan antelope and sable antelope.

 More than 571 species of birds have been identified in the park.
 Among the resident species are hornbills.
 Many migratory birds visit the park.

-Other noted animals found in this park are East African cheetah, East African lion, African leopard, wild dog, spotted hyena, giraffe, hippopotamus, African buffalo, and sable antelope.

-Since 2005, the protected area is considered a Lion Conservation Unit.